 Whether you're wondering how to tell your child about your diagnosis, treatment, progression or recurrence, there are quite a few things to consider before beginning these important discussions.

-To start, consider your child's age and developmental stage.
+To start, think about your child's age and developmental stage.
 Some children are too young to verbalize questions and others may be too afraid to ask.
 Also, what does your child already know about cancer?